Ajit says he aspires to be CM, takes retirement jibe at Sharad Pawar; appears to be ahead of uncle in NCP numbers game in Maharashtra | Politics

 As the warring Pawar camps held separate meetings in Mumbai in a show of strength, the remarks by 63-year-old Ajit Pawar, who has never hidden his chief ministerial ambitions, is certain to unsettle Chief Minister Eknath Shinde, whose Sena-BJP coalition government completed one year last week.
 Senior BJP leader Devendra Fadnavis, a former chief minister, is also a deputy chief minister.

 ''I was sworn in deputy CM five times.
 It is a record but the vehicle stops there, doesn't proceed further.
 I feel from the bottom of my heart that I should become pramukh (cm) of the state.
-I have some things which I want to implement and for that becoming pramukh (CM) is essential,'' Ajit Pawar told a meeting convened by him in Bhujbal Knowledge City in suburban Bandra.
+I have some things which I want to implement and for that becoming pramukh (CM) is essential,'' Ajit Pawar told a meeting convened by him at Mumbai Educational Trust (rpt Mumbai Educational Trust) in suburban Bandra.

 As many as 32 of the 53 Nationalist Congress Party (NCP) MLAs attended the meeting called by the Ajit Pawar group, while 18 MLAs were present at the conclave addressed by Sharad Pawar, sources in both factions said.